 When Should I Apply?

-Admission to the Post-Master’s Certificate Program is offered only once per year (Fall).
-The deadline for applying for fall admission is January 8th, 2013.
+Admission to the Post-Master’s Certificate PMHNP program is offered only once per year (Fall).
+The deadline for applying for fall admission is December.

 What Will I Gain From Completing the Program?